 Our hair can be the most attractive part of our head, that is why, for some, hair loss can be a huge problem.
 Many people who experience hair loss feel negative about themselves and lose confidence.
 Not enjoying what you see can lead to depression, stress, and even anxiety.
 Luckily, if you experience hair loss due to a hormone imbalance, you may want to explore professional solutions such as hair transplants.

-Efficient therapies, including Regenera Activa and FUE Hair Transplant, are permanent hair loss remedies.
+Efficient therapies, including Regenera Activa and follicular unit extraction (FUE) hair transplant, are permanent hair loss remedies.
 Such hair transplant procedures on a bald scalp increase hair density and allow your regenerative cells to stimulate surrounding areas that are beginning to lose hair.
 Usually, they require limited downtime, and results can be seen in only one month.
 These medical treatments are proven to give faster results than natural or home remedies.

 Change your lifestyle